COLUMN: Historical Resources brings past into perspective

 That effort led me to contemplate a recent conversation I witnessed at the Sarasota County Historical Resources building.
 An enthusiastic staff member there was expounding on the remarkable women in Sarasota County’s history.

-If you are intrigued about local history, whether it’s the legacy of strong-willed women, the history of your neighborhood, or the significance of specific landmarks, give Historical Resources a call and they will answer questions, point you in the right direction, suggest resources, and quite possibly provide you with a little entertainment — or at least a good conversation starter for your next dinner party.
+If you are intrigued by local history, whether it’s the legacy of strong-willed women, the history of your neighborhood or the significance of specific landmarks, give Historical Resources a call and they will answer questions, point you in the right direction, suggest resources and quite possibly provide you with a little entertainment — or at least a good conversation starter for your next dinner party.

 Post a comment as